 The primary risks associated with biopsies are bleeding, pain, and infection.
 Rarely, damage to tissues, nerves, or blood vessels may occur.
 The anesthetic (pain medication) injection may be accompanied by mild discomfort, and, rarely, patients may have an allergic reaction to the local anesthetic.
-There is no good evidence that antibiotics will prevent infection in people getting lymph node biopsies, but some doctors may prefer to prescribe them.
+There is no good evidence that antibiotics will prevent infection in people getting adipose tissue biopsies, but some doctors may prefer to prescribe them.
 Antibiotics can sometimes also cause diarrhea.
 This diarrhea may be due to the antibiotics themselves, or, rarely, to the overgrowth of a gut bacteria called Clostridium difficile.
 Diarrhea from Clostridium difficile overgrowth requires additional antibiotic therapy.
-Because any antibiotics taken at the time of biopsy are optional and not required by the study, the study will also not pay for the antibiotics or for treatment of diarrhea due to Clostridium difficile overgrowth.
-If you take antibiotics at the time of your biopsy and get diarrhea, you should see your primary care doctor so he/she can determine the cause and what treatment (if any) is best for you.
+Because any antibiotics taken at the time of biopsy are optional and not required by the study, the study will also not pay for the antibiotics at the time of your biopsy and get diarrhea, you should see your primary care doctor so he/she can determine the cause and what treatment (if any) is best for you.

-Mild discomfort may occur at the site of the lymph node/fat biopsy for a few days, and a small scar may remain at the site of the lymph node/fat biopsy.
-Medications to help control the pain associated with the procedures can be prescribed for you but will not be provided free of charge.
-(During the procedure, you will be given pain medication, and you may be given a prescription for additional pain medication.)
+Mild discomfort may occur at the site of the fat biopsy for a few days, and a small scar may remain at the site of the fat biopsy.
+Medications to help control the pain associated with the procedures can be prescribed for you but will not be provided free of charge (During the procedure, you will be given pain medication, and you may be given a prescription for additional pain medication).

 The biopsy procedure may cause pain, even though you have been given an anesthetic.
 There may be bleeding associated with the procedure.
-The risk of infection is less than 2 percent.
+The risk of infection is <2 percent.
 There is the possibility you might develop a seroma, which is a collection of fluid under the skin and around the incision.
 It is also possible that you may experience bruising of the skin around the incision.
-Lastly, sometimes, when we do a lymph node biopsy we cannot find the lymph node that was felt before the procedure.
-This is unlikely to happen; however, if a lymph node cannot be found during the biopsy procedure, you will be asked if you are willing to do the procedure again.
+Lastly, sometimes, when we sufficient adipose tissue cannot be found from the location in which case, you will be asked if you are willing to do the procedure again.
 If you are not, you will be unable to continue in the study.